Release Notes

 A custom Quay source with self signed certificate does not import data

-When you set a custom Quay source with self signed certificate, the data is not import into RHTPA.
+When you set a custom Quay source with self signed certificate, the data is not imported into RHTPA.
 This is because the trust anchor for data importers is missing.
 The workaround for this issue is to mount the Root CA certificate to the importer pod.

 An IncompleteBody error when using OpenShift Data Foundation